-The main goal of the present paper is a detailed analysis of the general method outlined above in the domain of influenza viruses.
+In the present paper we aim at a detailed analysis of the general method outlined above in the domain of influenza viruses.
 More specifically, we are interested in learning whether or not specific gene data for the hemagglutinin of influenza viruses are correctly classifiable by using the concept of the NCD.
 For this purpose we have chosen a set of 106 gene sequences from the National Center for Biotechnology Information for which the correct classification of the hemagglutinin is known.
 As explained in Section 3, there are 16 subtypes commonly called H1, ..., H16.
 For these 106 gene sequences (or subsets thereof) we then compute the NCD by using the CompLearn Toolkit (cf. [5]) as done in [8].

-This computation returns a symmetric matrix D such that d{ij} is the NCD between the data entries i and j (henceforth called distance matrix).
+This computation returns a symmetric matrix D such that $d{ij}$ is the NCD between the data entries i and j (henceforth called distance matrix).
 Furthermore, we study the influence of the compressor chosen and restrict ourselves here to the zlib and bzip2 compressors which are the standard two built-in compressors for the CompLearn Toolkit.

 The next step is the clustering.
 Here of course the variety of possible algorithms is large.
 Note that the CompLearn Toolkit contains also an implementation of quartet tree heuristic for hierarchical clustering.
-However, this heuristic is computationally quite expensive and does currently not allow to handle a matrix of dimension 106×106 .
-Therefore, we have decided to try the hierarchical clustering algorithm from the R package (called hclust) with the average option.
+However, this heuristic is computationally quite expensive and does currently not allow to handle a matrix of dimension $106 \times 106$ .
+Therefore, we have decided to try the hierarchical clus tering algorithm from the R package (called hclust) with the average option.
 In this way we obtain a rooted tree showing the relations among the input data.

 The second clustering algorithm used is spectral clustering via kLines (cf. Fischer and Poland [10]).
-We have successfully applied this method before (cf. [19, 18]) in settings where the NID is approximated by the so-called Google Distance.
+We have successfully applied this method before (cf. [19, 18]) in settings where the NID is approximated by the so-called Google distance or Web distance.
+In such settings we are given non-literal objects, i.e., essentially names and not the the literal objects themselves as in the present paper.
+The Web distance is then based on computing probabilities by determining the frequency of web pages for the individual names and those containing simultaneously two of the given names.
+We refer the reader to [21] for a comprehensive explanation.

 It should be noted that spectral clustering generally requires the transformation of the distance matrix into an adjacency matrix of pairwise similarities (henceforth called similarity matrix).
 The clustering is then done by analyzing its spectrum.

-The results obtained are generally very promising.
-Quite often, we obtained a perfect clustering independently of the method used.
+The results obtained for our data are generally very promising.
+Since we know the true subtype of the hemagglutinin from the description of the gene sequences used, we could determine the quality of the clustering obtained.
+Quite often, we arrived at a perfect clustering independently of the compressor and of the clustering method used.
 On the other hand, when including all data or a rather large subset thereof, the clustering obtained is not perfect but the number of errors made is still sufficiently small to make the results interesting.
 Without going into details here, it can be said that the zlib compressor seems more suitable in this setting than the bzip2 compressor (see Subsection 3.2 for details).